giri81/Python_Django_Full_Stack-Web-Developer-Bootcamp_Udemy/README.md

 ## Contributors

 - [Girish Devappa](https://www.linkedin.com/in/girish-devappa-5539b4190/)  LinkedIn Profile
+-
-  I, am pushing into guthub in gradual progression of practice projects as part of my ongoing learning journey on Udemy.
+  I am pushing into guthub in gradual progression of practice projects as part of my ongoing learning journey on Udemy.